maglnet/ComposerRequireChecker/README.md

 ## Installation / Usage

-Composer require checker is not supposed to be installed as part of your project dependencies.
+ComposerRequireChecker is not supposed to be installed as part of your project dependencies.

 ### PHAR file [preferred]

-Please check the [releases](https://github.com/maglnet/ComposerRequireChecker/releases) for available phar files.
+Please check the [releases](https://github.com/maglnet/ComposerRequireChecker/releases) for available PHAR files.
-[Download the latest release](https://github.com/maglnet/ComposerRequireChecker/releases/latest/download/composer-require-checker.phar) and and run it like this:
+[Download the latest release](https://github.com/maglnet/ComposerRequireChecker/releases/latest/download/composer-require-checker.phar) and run it like this:
 ```
 php composer-require-checker.phar check /path/to/your/project/composer.json
 ```